-Pressure washing is a great way to clean your property’s exterior.
+Pressure washing is a great way to clean your property’s exterior, especially in the summer.
 The simple service removes dirt, mold, mildew, oil, and extends your property’s lifetime.
 It comes with a deceptive reputation, though.

 A lot of people consider pressure washing an easy do-it-yourself project.
 True, you can accomplish it by renting a machine.
 But the reality is that it is a large, risky project for inexperienced users.
 Incorrectly pressure washing your property can cause expensive damage.
 As a result, you end up wasting even more money on repairs.

 The Propel Pressure Cleaning team wants to help you avoid those expensive mistakes.
 So, we thought of the five most common pressure washing mistakes to help you get the job done right the first time.

 The most common mistake property owners make when pressure washing is using too much pressure.
 Excessive pressure causes damage to your property.
 A few examples of damage from pressure washing include: